pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides-dzslides.md

 ```

 The `-s` option tells Pandoc to create a standalone presentation, including all the CSS, HTML, and JavaScript needed to display it.
-You can view the resulting HTML file in a browser.
+You can view the presentation by opening the resulting HTML file in a browser.

 ## Next steps